 It is clear that cyclists require extra care and consideration as road users.
-Sometimes, they can be difficult to see at junctions, roundabouts, blind spots, etc. Subject to the precise accident circumstances, the driver of a vehicle will generally bear most of the responsibility for these accidents and findings of contributory negligence against a cyclist can vary.
+Sometimes, they can be difficult to see at junctions, roundabouts, blind spots, etc. Subject to the precise accident circumstances, the driver of a vehicle will generally bear most of the responsibility for road Traffic Accidents involving cyclists and findings of contributory negligence against a cyclist can vary.
 The important point to note is that contributory negligence does not defeat a claim.
 The claim can still be made but any award of compensation will be reduced in accordance with the percentage of blame attached to the cyclist.
 Even if a cyclist were found 50% to blame, given that the cyclist may have suffered severe injuries, 50% of the compensation award would still amount to a substantial sum.

 If you are a cyclist, how do prove the driver to blame?

 You would be wise to seek expert legal advice, particularly if your injuries are severe.